low-ghost/vimax/README.md

 ##Vimux Based Functionality

 This plugin is largely based on [Vimux](https://github.com//benmills/vimux) and is enhanced to allow a finer grain of control over sending commands and text to multiple tmux panes and windows.
-Primarily, all Vimux functions now accept a count or argument to specify the target window and pane—a combination refered to as an address—with which we wish to interact.
+Primarily, all functions and commands now accept a count or argument to specify a target tmux pane, placing an entire tmux session (or sessions) at your fingertips.
+Vimax also provides a GUI for listing and executing historical commands and listing available panes to help navigate.

 ##Installation